Print

 Type of exam:

 Group exam with individual assessment based on project report and process report submitted before the deadline.
-Students' individual weighting of academic subjects must be specified in the process report.

 External assessment.